SolexJ1000/zero_day/README.md

-This repository is for training purposes in the ALX software engineering course
+This repo is for training purposes